Module: Lich::Common::GUI::Accessibility

 • widget (Object)

-The widget to make accessible.
+the widget to make accessible

 • label (String)

-The accessible name for the widget.
+the accessible name for the widget

 • description (String, nil) (defaults to: nil)

-The accessible description for the widget.
+an optional description for the widget

 • role (Symbol, nil) (defaults to: nil)